Lifailon/lazyjournal/README.md

 - Apple System Logs support (`asl` format).
 - Search and analyze all logs from remote hosts in one interface using [rsyslog](https://www.rsyslog.com) configuration.
 - Docker and Swarm logs from the file system or stream, including build-in timestamps and filtering by stream.
+- Logs of all containers in Docker Compose stacks, sorted by time for all entries.
 - Podman logs, without the need to run a background process (socket).
 - Kubernetes pods logs (you must first configure a connection to the cluster via `kubectl`).
 - Logs of [k3s](https://github.com/k3s-io/k3s) pods and containers from the file system on any nodes (including workers).